the call to faith

 the Holy Spirit

-"in Christ"
+where "in Christ" everything is different,

 "Anyone who is joined to Christ is a new being;